Skip to content

 But without that great credit score, your mortgage rate could be significantly higher when all is said and done.

-Come May 1st, 2023, these credit score will likely rise to 780 for the lowest advertised rates.
+And now that Fannie Mae and Freddie Mac have added new credit scoring tiers, these credit score assumptions may rise to 780 for the lowest advertised rates.

 Borrowers With Low Credit Scores May Have Trouble Getting Approved